Human Relations Commission

 The first phase includes getting information and assessing the community on racial equity attitudes through an anonymous survey.
 The City HRC and partners will go door-to-door to administer longer interview surveys through the community, starting with Council District 9.
 Once the data has been collected in December and analyzed, the HRC will report its findings to Councilmember O'Farrell's Arts, Parks and LA River Committee.
 During this assessment, the HRC will also advise on next steps, which include art programs, mural installations, poetry slams (Rise UP↑), and community forums on race equity.

 If you have any questions or would like to volunteer with EMBRACE LA, please contact Francisco Ortega at Francisco.Ortega@lacity.org or (213)808-8458.

 TRANSGENDER ADVISORY COUNCIL

 The City of Los Angeles Human Relations Commission Transgender Advisory Council (“TAC”) is community-led body that will advise the Mayor, City Council, elected officials, and governmental agencies on issues important to the Transgender community in Los Angeles.
-The TAC will be a project-based, policy-oriented group that will tackle the issues most pressing to the Transgender community.
+The TAC is a project-based, policy-oriented group that will tackle the issues most pressing to the Transgender community.

 MEETING AGENDA & MINUTES